datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

 ---
 layout: post
-title: "Lesson 00: Intro to Raster Data in R"
+title: "Raster 00: Intro to Raster Data in R"
 date:   2015-10-29
-authors: [Kristina Riemer, Zack Brym, Jason Williams, Jeff Hollister,  Mike Smorul, Leah Wasser, Megan A. Jones]
+authors: [Kristina Riemer, Zack Brym, Jason Williams, Jeff Hollister,  Mike Smorul, Leah A. Wasser, Megan A. Jones]
 contributors: [ ]
 dateCreated: 2015-10-23
-lastModified: 2016-01-07
+lastModified: 2016-01-22
 packagesLibraries: [raster, rgdal]
-category:
-tags: [raster-ts-wrksp, raster]
+categories:  [self-paced-tutorial]
+tags: [R, raster, spatial-data-gis]
+workshopSeries: [raster-data]
-mainTag: raster-ts-wrksp
+mainTag: raster-data
-description: "This lesson reviews the fundamental principles, packages and metadata / raster attributes that are needed to work with raster data in R. It covers the three core metadata elements that we need to understand to work with rasters in R: CRS, Extent and Resolution.
+description: "This tutorial reviews the fundamental principles, packages and metadata / raster attributes that are needed to work with raster data in R. It covers the three core metadata elements that we need to understand to work with rasters in R: CRS, Extent and Resolution.
 It also explores no and bad data values